AdobeDocs/journey-optimizer-b2b.en/help/user/dashboards/buying-groups-dashboard.md

    ![Filtering the buying group status data by date range](./assets//buying-group-status-filter-date.png){width="400"}

-* **Attribute filter** - Click _Filter_ icon at the top left to filter the data display using any of these attributes:
+* **Attribute filter** - Click the _Filter_ icon at the top left to filter the data display using any of these attributes:

     * Solution Interest
     * Status